HathorNetwork/hathor-wallet-headless/MULTISIG.md

 The MultiSig addresses are determined by the participants xpubs AND the minimum number of signatures.
 Changing the minimum number of signatures will generate a different MultiSig wallet.
+The order of the pubkeys is not important.

 ## Collect pubkeys

 Configure your wallet normally and use the `/multisig-pubkey` to get your pubkey.
+This public key will be shared among all participants and will be used in the configuration file in the pubkeys array.
 You don't need to start the wallet yet.

 ### POST /multisig-pubkey